projf/projf-explore/CONTRIBUTING.md

 # Contributing to Project F

 Project F welcomes contributions from beginners and experts alike.
 We have a few simple policies to ensure new designs are compatible with the project goals.
-This document is a new draft for autumn 2021; expect additional guidelines over the coming months.
+This document is a new draft for autumn 2021; expect additional guidelines in 2022.

 ## Philosophy